the-au-forml-lab/plgroup/readme.md

 Only those with the appropriate repository permissions may run these workflows manually.

-Both workflows invoke `npm run choose` in the background.
+Both workflows invoke `npm run choose` and `npm run set` in the background.
+The command `npm run choose` takes an optional numerical parameter `n`, the number of papers that should be selected.
+If no parameter is given, it defaults to `1`.
+This command prints prints the selected papers, and writes an array containing their DOIs to the file `data/choices.json`.
+Other than that, it does not modify the repository.
+The choices are made according to the `RANDOM_POLICY` [option][#configuration-file].

 ### Manually setting the next paper